dezareo/gym-managment-system/README.md

 ## Pages

 The website was created for the needs of a daily activities of gym stuff.
-It consists of dynamic .php pages that provide managment system for gym stuff such as administrators, trainers etc.
+It consists of dynamic .php pages that provide managment system for gym stuff such as administrators, trainers etc. This system is created on procedural way of PHP programming.

 ## Styles

 //

 ## Modules

+//

 ## Project structure